HenriqueSFernandes/wolfensteinmock/README.md

     <img src="docs/gifs/wolfensteinmock2.gif">
 </p>

+> Use the arrows to move.
+> - Left arrow makes the player look to the left.
+> - Right arrow makes the player look to the right.
+> - Up arrow makes the player move forward.
+> - Down arrow makes the player move backward.

+---

 ### IMPLEMENTED FEATURES

+- **2D View** - The player has a top-down view of the map.
+This feature is going to be removed, since its only purpose is to test if the 3D view is correct.
-- **3D View** - The game character has a 3D view based on raycasting.
+- **3D View** - The game character has a 3D view based on _raycasting_.
+- **Basic Lighting System** - The walls that are far away from the player are darker, while the one that are near the player are brighter.
+- **Collision System** - The player cannot go through walls.

 ### PLANNED FEATURES